facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 ## Block Extension Anatomy

 Normally with Python Markdown, you'd create a processor derived from the various processor types available in the library.
-You'd then derive an extension from `markdown.Extension` that would register the the processor.
+You'd then derive an extension from `markdown.Extension` that would register the processor.
 Block extensions are very similar.

 A Block extension is comprised of two parts: the `Block` object and the `BlocksExtension`.
 It should be noted that we do